 [4.2] [One can argue,] moreover, against what he says about the determination of the divine will: first, that the principal conclusion is not true.
 For when something is determined contingently, so that it is possible that it never was determined, one cannot have certain and infallible evidence as a result of such a determination.
 But the divine will is determined in such a way that it is still possible that it never was determined.
-Therefore one cannot have certain and infallible evidence as a result of such a determination, as a consequence of which (ex quo) it can simply never have been.
+Therefore one cannot have certain and infallible evidence of which (ex quo) it can simply never have been.
 And so it seems that the determination of the divine will, if it occurred, would produce too little.

-Ockham holds that God is a partial immediate cause of all the effects which are not brought about by Him alone.
+2 Ockham holds that God is a partial immediate cause of all the effects which are not brought about by Him alone.